 - Document every phone call you make, as well as those made to you.
-Note the date, time, the phone number and department, and be certain to get the name and position of anyone you talk to.
-If you ask for a name and the name is "common," like "Cathy" or "Sue," get the last initial. - Write down exactly what you asked and what you were advised.
+Note the date, time, the phone number, extension, and department, and be certain to get the name and position of anyone you talk to.
+Get both first and last name, or first name and last initial of everyone you speak with. - Write down exactly what you asked and what you were advised.
 Notes might appear as follows: